pzhaojohnson/RNA2Drawer/README.md

 Each structure is drawn in a separate tab of the structure editing canvas.
 Clicking a base selects it, and pressing the left and right arrow keys adds/removes neighboring bases from the selection.
 The structure editing canvas automatically highlights all subsequences that can pair with the currently selected subsequence.
 Clicking a pairable subsequence forms the pairing.
 Alternatively, selecting and clicking a set of bases that are already paired will break all base pairs involving those bases.

-The bottom bar of the structure editing canvas contains some helpful information: (from left to right) what clicking the mouse will do, the currently selected subsequence, the number of pairable subsequences, the number of tertiary pairable subsequences, and the sequence range.
+The bottom bar of the structure editing canvas contains some helpful information: (from left to right) what clicking the mouse will do, the currently selected subsequence, the number of pairable subsequences, and the sequence range.

 ## Drawing Styles